ratnadeveloper/one-click-searches-privacy/PRIVACY_POLICY.md

 # Privacy Policy for One Click Searches

-*Last Updated: June 06, 2025*
+*Last Updated: june 07, 2025*

 ## Introduction

 Welcome to One Click Searches ("we", "our", or "extension").
-This Privacy Policy explains how we collect, use, store, protect, and share information when you use our Chrome extension.
+This Privacy Policy explains how we collect, use, store, protect, and share information when you use our browser extension.
 We are committed to protecting your privacy and handling your data transparently.

 ## Information We Collect

 ### User-Provided Information
 - **Search Preferences**: Number of desktop and mobile searches, delay settings, and search categories selected by you.
-- **Configuration Settings**: Your preferences for how the extension operates.
+- **Configuration Settings**: Your preferences for how the extension operates, including scheduling options and background search settings.
+- **Device Identification**: Optional display name for the device you're using (stored locally only).

 ### Automatically Collected Information
 - **Search History**: The extension generates and executes search queries on Bing.com.